btc-script-explorer/scantool/docs/rest-api/v1/block.md

                 options BlockRequestOptions
         }

-- **hash, height**: The block hash or height.
-If both are provided in the request, height will be ignored.
+- **hash, height**: Optional.
+The block hash or height.
+If both are provided in the request, hash will be used and height will be ignored.
 Default: most recent block
 - **options**: Optional.
-If not included in the request, default values for all options will be used.
+If not included in the request, default values will be used for all options.

 ***